inkarkat/vim-LogViewer/README.md

     let b:logTimestampExpr = '^\d\S\+\d \d\S\+\d\ze\s' " %d, e.g. 2011-08-17 13:08:30,509

+If most / all of your logfiles have a differing timestamp format, you can alternatively just redefine the global default as well.
 To determine the chronological order, LogViewer uses a numerical compare for integer timestamps, and case-sensitive string comparison for everything else.